10 Best Video Recorders for PC

 Pros:

-• Supports capturing video and streaming from various sources.
+• Can grab video and even stream from different sources.

 Cons: